On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and particle positions

-Estimates shown in \cref{fig: TBL: low-noise,fig: TBL: high-noise,fig: TBL: Q} correspond to the densest seeding, a very favorable condition, with particles spaced about 10 viscous units apart on average.
-To examine how seeding density and noise interact, we tested baseline and joint reconstructions across the full set of cases in \S~\ref{sec: cases: TBL}.
-NRMSEs of the velocity and pressure fields are plotted in \cref{fig: TBL: error} over time.
-As expected, larger inter-particle spacings and higher noise amplify errors for all methods.
-Baseline reconstructions using finite-difference velocities are especially sensitive, while those based on filtered velocities benefit from B-spline smoothing but still degrade substantially with noise.
-An interesting feature of the filter-based estimates is the marked inflection in error towards the beginning and end of the observation window, reflecting the fact that the filter lacks constraints on derivatives near track boundaries.
-In contrast, joint estimation maintains errors within a narrow band across seeding densities and noise levels, consistent with the track error trends in \cref{fig: TBL: tracks error}, and provides relatively uniform accuracy over time.
-These results show how incorporating uncertainty information improves recovery of both particle positions and flow states, synergistically: flow physics constrains track geometry, and optimizing tracks under uncertainty yields better information for learning the flow fields.
-The boundary error inflections, also noted by \citet{Du2023}, suggest a minimum number of timesteps is required for reliable estimation.
+Estimates shown in \cref{fig: TBL: low-noise,fig: TBL: high-noise,fig: TBL: Q} correspond to the densest seeding case, which is highly favorable, with particles spaced about 10 viscous units apart.
+To examine how seeding density and noise interact, we applied both the baseline and joint reconstruction methods to the full matrix of TBL cases described in \S~\ref{sec: cases: TBL}.
+The resulting NRMSEs of the velocity and pressure fields are plotted over time in \cref{fig: TBL: error}.
+Naturally, both larger inter-particle spacings and higher noise increase the errors for all methods.
+Baseline reconstructions with velocities computed by finite differencing are especially sensitive.
+Reconstructions based on filtered velocities benefit from smoothing, but these estimates still degrade substantially as the level of noise increases.

+A notable feature of the error traces is the high errors near the beginning and end of the assimilation window.
+They reflect the limited temporal support available for differentiation near the track ends.
+In contrast, joint estimation keeps the errors within a relatively narrow band across all the seeding densities and noise levels that we tested, consistent with the trends in track error shown in \cref{fig: TBL: tracks error}.
+The accuracy of joint reconstructions is also fairly uniform over time.
+Although more advanced optimizers, such as SOAP \citep{Wang2025}, may mitigate this effect, the underlying difficulty is tied to the limited temporal support of noisy, sparse, and truncated tracks near the observation boundaries.
+More broadly, this boundary behavior suggests that reliable flow reconstruction could require a minimum of temporal support.
+How such a requirement might depend on the flow time scales, measurement rate, noise level, and imposed physical constraints remains a topic for future study.

+Taken together, the track and flow results reported in \S\S~\ref{sec: tracer: track} and \ref{sec: tracer: flow} show that incorporating uncertainty information and physics into a joint reconstruction can improve the recovery of particle trajectories as well as flow fields.
+The governing equations constrain the track geometries; when combined with a prescribed uncertainty model, those geometries permit better localization of the particles, and the resulting kinematics support more accurate flow reconstruction: a virtuous circle!
+In this demonstration, we have assumed that the localization uncertainty distribution is known.
+In practice, it may be estimated a priori using model-based methods \citep{Bhattacharya2020} or a posteriori by estimating the high-frequency noise floor of the position spectrum \citep{Buchwald2025}.